 The Biology - Natural Resources Associate of Science degree is designed for students transferring to a four-year college or university, such as the University of Idaho - College of Natural Resources.
-It is appropriate for students with interests in the following fields: botany, conservation biology/ecology, conservation social sciences, ecology, environmental science, fish and wildlife management/science, forestry management/science, public/environmental health, rangeland management/science, and renewable materials.
 This program of study allows students to develop a strong foundation in the biological sciences and is an entry point for a wide variety of natural resource-related careers.
-The program emphasizes active, collaborative, and experiential, learning environments and provides students with the opportunity to develop and refine the science-process-skills they will use as professionals.
-The Biology - Natural Resources Associate of Science degree has articulation agreements (“2+2s”) with partnering institutions in Idaho assuring students their work at CWI will be productive and honored.
-Students are encouraged to contact their advisors and their future transfer institution (if known) for additional information regarding the appropriateness of this major for their academic path.
+It is appropriate for students with interests in the following fields: botany, conservation biology/ecology, conservation social sciences, ecology, environmental science, fish and wildlife management/science, forestry management/science, public/environmental health, rangeland management/science, and wildland fire management/science.
+The program emphasizes active, collaborative, and experiential learning environments and provides students with the opportunity to develop and refine the science-process skills they will use as professionals.
+Students are strongly encouraged to work with their advisors, and their future transfer institution, for additional information regarding the specific courses to complete for their academic path.